emqx/neuron-docs/en_US/configuration/north-apps/north-apps.md

 - Name: The name of this application node, for example, "mqtt".
 - Plugin: Select the MQTT plugin.

 After clicking **Create**, you will be redirected to the **Application Configuration** page, where we will set up the parameters required for Neuron to establish a connection with the northbound application.
-You can also click the device configuration icon on the southbound device card to enter the **Application Configuration** interface.
+You can also click the device configuration icon on the northbound device card to enter the **Application Configuration** interface.

 ## Application Configuration